 We’re here to promote and uphold high professional standards, which the public has a right to expect.
 That’s why we’re improving the way we regulate, enhancing our support for professionals and the public, and working with our partners to influence the future of health and social care.

 Our core role is to regulate nursing and midwifery.
 First, this means setting the education standards that nurses, midwives and nursing associates must meet to join our register, and the professional standards they must follow in practice.
 Those standards apply no matter where people work – in a hospital, in social care, in the community, in public health, or in education.
 It’s a priority for us to innovate in the way we shape these standards, so that our professions keep pace with a rapidly evolving health and care sector.

 The coronavirus pandemic has shown how much this responsive approach matters.
 In just a few weeks we produced emergency education standards that enabled 35,000 students to do extended placements across the UK.
 This helped to relieve pressure during the emergency.

 Second, we maintain the register of professionals eligible to practise.
 Our revalidation process helps make sure they keep developing their knowledge and expertise, to maintain excellent standards of practice throughout their careers.
 This principle of lifelong learning is an important part of our approach to regulation.

-Third, we investigate concerns about nurses, midwives or nursing associates – something that affects less than one percent of the professionals on our register each year.
+Third, we investigate concerns about nurses, midwives or nursing associates – something that affects a tiny minority of the professionals on our register each year.
 We determine whether their skills, knowledge, education or behaviour fall below the standards needed to deliver safe, effective and kind care.

 We believe in giving professionals the chance to address concerns, but we’ll always take action when needed.
 This can include removing people from our register in the most serious cases.